jsramraj/Team-Availability-Sync/README.md

 > **Note:** This project has been migrated from a Node.js application to a Google Workspace Add-on using Google Apps Script (GAS).

+## Special Event Detection

+This add-on automatically detects and syncs Out of Office (OOO) events to your team calendars.
+The following keywords are used to identify special events in your calendar:

+- `OOO`
+- `Out of Office`
+- `Vacation`
+- `Leave`
+- `PTO`

+These keywords are detected in both the event title and description.
+Events that only occur on weekends (Saturday and Sunday) are ignored and will not be synced.

 ## Features

-- Automatically syncs events with "OOO", "Out of Office", "Vacation", or "Leave" in the title or description
+- Automatically syncs events with the above keywords in the title or description
 - Works directly within Google Calendar
 - Simple setup process to select which team calendars should receive your OOO events
 - Manual sync option with detailed results